Thinkin Bout You (Frank Ocean song): Promotion

-Ocean embarked on a solo tour through North America and Europe to promote his mixtape Nostalgia Ultra and his other musical projects.
-The set lists to the various shows varied, though "Thinking Bout You" was performed at all shows.
+Ocean embarked on a solo tour through North America and Europe to promote his 2011 mixtape Nostalgia, Ultra and his other musical projects.
+The set lists to the various shows varied, though "Thinkin Bout You" was performed at all shows.
 The track was included during Ocean's setlist at the April 2012 Coachella Musical Festival.
 Complex magazine stated the "his falsetto on “Thinking About You” made women in the audience swoon."
 Ocean later performed the song at the 2012 MTV Video Music Awards.

 Electronic artist SBTRKT released a remixed version of the track onto his own personal SoundCloud account, announcing "did this whilst on tour...not mixed or official".
 Pop artists Justin Bieber and Jaden Smith recorded a cover version of the track.
 MTV reported, "in his smooth, pop and R&B way Justin fantasizes about Hailey Baldwin delivers Frank's sexy verse like a boss: "Do you not think so far ahead?/'Cause I've been thinking 'bout forever."
 American singer ZZ Ward performed a version of the song in April 2013 for The A.V.
 Club's A.V.
 Undercover series.

 Chart performance

 On the week of March 22, 2012, the song debuted at number 91 on Billboard's Hot R&B/Hip-Hop Songs.
 It has since peaked at number 7.
-Following the release of Channel Orange, the track rode a wave of momentum and charted at position 32 on the Billboard Hot 100, 6 on the Billboard Heatseekers Songs chart, 94 on the UK Singles Chart and 16 on the UK R&B singles chart.
+Following the release of Channel Orange, the track rode a wave of momentum and charted at number 32 on the Billboard Hot 100, 6 on the Billboard Heatseekers Songs chart, 94 on the UK Singles Chart and 16 on the UK R&B singles chart.
 On December 14, 2012, "Thinkin Bout You" was certified gold by the Recording Industry Association of America (RIAA), for shipments of 500,000 units in the United States.
 As of February 28, 2013, the song has sold over one million copies in the United States.